matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/cuda-conda.md

 ## CUDA

 CUDA (Compute Unified Device Architecture) [is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs)](https://developer.nvidia.com/cuda-zone).
-The CUDA ecosystem provides software development kits (SDK) with APIs to CUDA that allow for software developers to write hardware accelerated programs with CUDA in various languages for NVIDIA GPUs.
+The CUDA ecosystem provides Software Development Kits (SDK) with APIs to CUDA that allow for software developers to write hardware accelerated programs with CUDA in various languages for NVIDIA GPUs.
 CUDA supports a number of languages including C, C++, Fortran, Python, and Julia.
 While there are other types of hardware acceleration development platforms, as of 2025 CUDA is the most abundant platform for scientific computing that uses GPUs and effectively the default choice for major machine learning libraries and applications.